Sajid030/anime_dataset_generator/README.md

 # Anime Dataset Generator

 This project aims to generate an anime dataset by utilizing the Jikan API.
 It retrieves information about anime such as title, score, genres, synopsis, producers, studios, and more.
 Additionally, it includes functionality to generate a list of usernames from MyAnimeList and fetch user details and anime scores for those usernames.
+By using these scripts together, you can generate a comprehensive anime dataset that includes information about both individual anime and user-specific scores and details.
+This dataset can be used for various purposes, such as analysis, recommendation systems, or building anime-related applications.

 ## Prerequisites